-Being perceived and recognised in our uniqueness is a very important prerequisite for a blessedly existence.
-For MÜNCHENSTIFT, this means: All people are welcomed in our residences and we treat each other and everyone with respect!
+To be perceived and recognized in our uniqueness is a very important prerequisite for a blessed existence.
+For MÜNCHENSTIFT this means: All people are welcome in our residences and we treat each other and everyone with respect!

-The diversity of our residents and staff is reflected in their social and ethnic origin, their gender diversity and sexuality, their culture, citizenship and religion, their hobbies, interests and life plans, their families and friends, their age and knowledge, their abilities in illness and health.
+The diversity of our residents and staff is reflected in their social and ethnic background, their gender and sexuality, their culture, nationality and religion, their hobbies, interests and life plans, their families and friends, their age and knowledge, their abilities in disease and health.

 Our concept of diversity-sensitive care combines and complements the focus on culturally sensitive care for migrants and people from the LGBTI* community.
 We understand our care and support as a person-centred care of people, taking into account their biography, their individual needs and their different diversity characteristics.

 "If a female customer wishes to be washed by women only, we try to implement this in the tour planning - this is particularly important for Muslim and lesbian women."

 Manager, Ambulatory care service Sendling

 - Staff trained in diversity-sensitive care and assistance as well as comprehensive thematic further and advanced training courses.

 - Spiritual meeting and prayer rooms: Catholic and Protestant churches, ecumenical prayer rooms as well as a prayer room for Muslims in Hans-Sieber-Haus.

 - Protected environment for queer seniors in all of our residences as well as living accommodation at Queer Residence Herzog*in.